Menditect/documentation/additional/01-howtos/use-microflow-call-hierarchy-extension.md

 - Rules are not shown in the hierarchy view.
 - Viewing a very large microflow call hierarchy will crash the extension webviewer tab in Studio Pro.
+- The order of microflows as shown in the hierarchy view, is not always the same as they are called in the microflow.
 - Switching Apps in Studio Pro may crash the extension in Studio Pro.
 - Excluded microflows are not viewed differently than included microflows.
 - If the project contains errors, the call hierarchy is not reliable.